What is a research paper title and why does it matter?

 - Keep it short and to the point (~16 words or fewer)

-- Avoid any jargon or abbreviations
+- Avoid unnecessary jargon and abbreviations

-- Never include a period at the end—your title is not a sentence
+- Never include a period at the end—your title is NOT a sentence